paulhfch/PdfViewer/README.md

 Add PdfViewer source code to the dependent Projects in the build path.
 Or build PdfViewer.jar from source and add to Libraries in the build path.

+Create GWT Web Application Project.

 In {project}.gwt.xml file, inherit module.

 	<inherits name='com.version80.gwt.pdfViewer.PdfViewer'/>

-Create GWT Web Application Project.

-In entry point class, onModuleLoad() method,
+To instantiate a PdfViewer object and loads a PDF file stored on server,

 	PdfViewer viewer = new PdfViewer();